 Start and stop logging either manually on demand or automatically based on a user-defined schedule.

-Configure additional settings for automatic logging, such as automatic file renaming, and set parameters for stopping and starting a log based on the elapsed time or the file size.
+Configure additional settings for automatic logging, such as automatic file renaming, and set parameters for stopping and starting a log file based on the elapsed time or the file size.

 You can also produce trace analysis reports from trace log output files using the Tracerpt tool.
-Use this tool to process kernel, Active Directory, and other transactional based trace event logs, and to generate trace analysis reports and a .csv files from binary logs.
+Use this tool to process kernel, Active Directory, and other transactional based trace event logs, and to generate trace analysis reports and .csv files from binary logs.

 Define a program that runs when a log is stopped.

 If you want to export log data to Microsoft Excel, the Performance Logs and Alerts service must be stopped because Microsoft Excel requires exclusive access to the log file.
-Other programs are not known to require this exclusive access; therefore, in general you can work with data from a log file while the service is collecting data to that file.
+Most other programs are not known to require this exclusive access; therefore, in general you can work with data from a log file while the service is collecting data to that file.

-For more information about the Performance Logs and Alerts user interface, see Performance Logs and Alerts interface
+For more information about the Performance Logs and Alerts user interface, see Performance Logs and Alerts interface.